 The 2016 round is now closed.

-Applications must be submitted via e-GAP2, the Academy's electronic grant application system.
+Applications must be submitted via the British Academy's electronic grant application system (eGAP).